Skip to main content

 Traditional banking systems assume repeatability.
 The same input should always produce the same output.

 Large language models do not always behave this way.
-Sam describes the challenge of reassuring colleagues when identical prompts could generate different responses.
+Reassuring colleagues was harder when identical prompts could generate different responses.

 Binary testing models based on exact matches were no longer sufficient.
-Instead, Shawbrook had to define acceptable ranges of output quality.
+Instead, Shawbrook had to define acceptable ranges of output quality, aligned with model risk management expectations for banks.

 In practice, this involved combining AI-assisted evaluation with human review.

-Governance and risk teams needed confidence that this approach was robust and defensible.
+Governance and risk teams needed confidence that this approach was defensible.

 Human-in-the-Loop Is a Design Choice